 Step 3: Combine the milk and espresso

-Pour the milk into the cup gradually, holding the jug so that the spout is two inches above the cup.
-Gradually bring the jug as close to the drink’s surface, aiming to pour it into the center.
+Pour the milk into the cup gradually, holding the jug so that the spout is 5 cm above the cup.
+Gradually bring the jug as close to the drink’s surface, aiming to pour it into the centre.

 Pro tip: Though the flat white is smaller than a latte, the texture of the milk means it’s still amenable to latte art.